bryansteiner/gpu-passthrough-tutorial/README.md

-## Running Windows 10 on Linux using KVM with GPU Passthrough
+## GPU Passthrough Tutorial

-In this post, I will be giving detailed instructions on how to create a successful KVM setup with GPU-passthrough (also referred to as "VGA passthrough" or "vfio" for the drivers  a Linux host (Pop!\_OS 19.10) and a Windows 10 guest VM.
+In this post, I will be giving detailed instructions on how to run a KVM setup with GPU-passthrough (also referred to as "VGA passthrough" or "vfio" for the drivers).
+We will be using a Linux host (Pop!\_OS 19.10) and a Windows 10 guest VM.

 ### Considerations

 The main reason I wanted to get this setup working was because I found myself tired of using a dual-boot setup.
-I wanted to be able to launch a Windows VM specifically for intensive gaming while still being able to use my Linux host for development work.
+I wanted to launch a Windows VM specifically for gaming while still be able to use my Linux host for development work.

+At this point, you might be wondering...
+Why not just game on Linux?
+This is definitely an option for many people, but not one that suited my particular needs.
+Gaming on Linux requires the use of tools like [Wine](https://en.wikipedia.org/wiki/Wine_(software)) which act as a compatabilty layer for translating Windows system calls to POSIX-compliant system calls.
+A GPU-passthrough setup however uses [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) as a hypervisor to launch VMs.
+Performance wise, there are pros and cons to each approach.
+Check out [this thread](https://news.ycombinator.com/item?id=18328323) from Hacker News.

 Many of the GPU-passthrough tutorials actually discuss completely different setups.
 We need to distinguish between the two types:

 - Single GPU-Passthrough
     - This setup invovles *only* a single GPU that is passed from the host OS to the guest VM.